In Defense of Scammers

 A guy walked past me, but quickly turned back with a big smile and said, “Hi!”

-I smiled back and said, “Hi!”
+I smiled and said, “Hello!”

 He proceeded to ask me other questions like how long I’ve been here and why, but about 10 minutes into the conversation he dropped “the ask.”
-He asked me if I’d donate money to his school for the less fortunate.
+He asked me if I’d donate money to a school for the less fortunate.